Children change quickly. Suddenly your sleeping infant is an independent 3-year-old. Before you know it, your kid is off to high school.

 How to keep your children safe at every stage

 Informed, attentive and involved parents are key to keeping children and youth safe at every age and stage.
 That means more than putting covers on electrical outlets.
 Safety involves everything from car seats to climbing hazards.
 As children grow, safety needs change.
-Read Keeping Your Children Safe for tips on ensuring safety for your youth, as well as how to teach your military child about healthy boundaries and how to identify and address peer aggression in order to keep them safe from potential harm.
+Read Keeping Your Children Safe for tips on ensuring safety for your youth, as well as how to teach your military child about healthy boundaries and how to identify and address bullying behavior in order to keep them safe from potential harm.

 Military OneSource stands ready to help you enhance your family, whether it’s by offering a better understanding of your child’s development stages, connecting you to the New Parent Support Program and Military and Family Life Counselors, or tapping into the many other parenting and children resources offered.
 Schedule a New MilParent specialty consultation — designed specifically for expectant parents and parents of children up to 5 years of age.
 Whether you are looking for tips on toilet training or trying to find time for self-care, free and personalized support is here for you to tackle your parenting challenges.
 Call Military OneSource at 800-342-9647 to learn, engage or discover ways to take your parenting to the next level.
 OCONUS/international?
 View calling options or schedule a live chat.